OpenDataDSL/website/blog/2022-11-22-marginAccount/index.md

 Moreover as soon as the daily MTM got calculated it triggers the cumulated daily MTM - simply smart.

 Select the appropriate script margin-functions[.odsl] from the list, call the functions with specific input data according to the Excel sheet.
+In this example it is marginAccount(BASE, 4800, 5700, 2, 100) wheras BASE is the price input for daily marking-to-market, the initial margin is 4800 USD per contract per contract size, the maintenance margin is 5700 USD per contract per contract size, having a contract size of 100 and 2 contracts in total.

 Run a test and save the configuration with just a click.

 ![](smartConfig.png)